babuenir/blog/content/writing-blog-using-pelican.rst

 properly by me.
 Because of a lot of formatting, looking for a nice theme along and lot more.
 It was just given away and I lost all my interest to write at all.
 Even the teensy-tiny bit of writer in me died so long.
-Then this saviour, a static site generator, Pelican came for the rescue.
+Then this saviour, a static site generator, Pelican came to the rescue.

 People were speaking high about static site creators, there are